penelopeundercover/Portfolio/README.md

 The Contact page was fun and easy.
 I used React Icons and lots of cute CSS elements.
 A cheerful little confidence-booster in the midst of more challenging aspects in the construction of this project.

 The most challenging page for me was the Resume page.
 At first I simply displayed my resume as an image.
 But that was kind of boring.
 Then I tried a React PDF npm.
-It was ok--perhaps a bit clunky--but didn't offer download or print options.
+It was ok--perhaps a bit clunky for my purposes--but didn't offer download or print options.
 And then I discovered iFrames!
 I was pretty excited about the iFrame because it offered the functionality I wanted, and required very little styling.
 Unfortunately, as I came to discover, it's not very responsive in some browsers.
 So maybe it wasn't the best solution after all.
 I'm keeping the iFrame for now, but will likely change it down the road as I become more skilled.

 For the Homepage, I decided I wanted my bio box to fade in the very first time a user visits the page, and then not do that anymore, and I found that it was a more complicated task than I expected.
 I got some help with it, and learned useState and useEffect.
 How handy!
 I also used these hooks for the hamburger menu that replaces the navbar in smaller viewports.

+For now I'm simply using github pages to host.
+I'll probably use an additional hosting service soon.
+Another future development plan is to explore accessibility and SEO, implement what I learn into this project, and see what happens!

-Click the link to see the deployed portfolio: https://penelopeundercover.github.io/Portfolio/
+Here's a link to my deployed portfolio: https://penelopeundercover.github.io/Portfolio/